The NEW Emily Post's Etiquette is now available!

 Get a limited signed copy, and support Vermont's independent bookstores.

 Before you begin your journey, do a bit of research to familiarize yourself with the country to which you are traveling and the main aspects of its culture.
-Reference books, newspapers, or Internet travel sites are all great sources to use for information on a country's history, current events, and traditional customs.
-When learning about the general background and statistics of a country, you may want to consider:
+Reference books, national or government tourism sites, newspapers, travel sites and more are all great sources to use for information on a country's history, current events, and traditional customs.

 Learning about a country and its customs before you visit is a mark of a conscientious traveler.
-It is a sign of respect toward your hosts and their culture, who will generally appreciate your efforts to adapt to their traditions while abroad.
+It is a sign of respect toward your hosts (the country you are visiting) and their culture, who will generally appreciate your efforts to adapt to their traditions while you visit.